 Medical schools use waitlists to ensure that their incoming class is full by the beginning of their academic year.
-Since they know a certain percentage of the applicants they admit will choose other schools, medical schools routinely accept more students than the number of seats available in a class.
+Since a certain percentage of applicants will choose other schools, medical schools routinely accept more students than the number of seats available in a class.
 If a higher number of students decline admission than the medical school anticipated, seats will open up and schools will accept applicants from the waitlist.
 The number of waitlisted students who are accepted varies greatly from year to year and school to school.